tliron/prudence/CACHING.md

 Make sure you're up-to-speed with [the basics](TUTORIAL.md) first.

-We're about to add quite a bit of complexity here, and that's the reason we separated this into a separate tutorial.
+We're about to add quite a bit of complexity here, and that's the reason we've separated this into a separate tutorial.
 To be clear: everything you learned in the tutorial is good and proper for making web sites and RESTful services.
 You can use "present", "erase", "modify", and "call", and cover all the expected functionality.